-Three examples of Marketing Intelligence
+Three Examples of Marketing Intelligence

-Using Intelligence will let you know if your hard work has been productive.
+Using Intelligence let’s you know if your hard work has been productive.
 Marketing Intelligence is crucial if you want to do great strategic marketing.
 And why wouldn’t you want to do that?
-Very few companies and their CMO’s use data to make decisions and even less use proper Marketing Intelligence and Competitive Intelligence.
+Very few companies and their CMO‘s use data to make decisions and even less use proper Marketing Intelligence and Competitive Intelligence.
 So get this right you have found a significant competitive advantage.

 Here is a more data-driven Marketing Intelligence example.
 Let’s imagine you’re a CMO of a retailer and you are surrounded by KPIs about internet sales.
-You have a sales figure you want to achieve, so why not work back from this figure and estimate what a single website sale is worth.
+You have a sales figure you want to achieve, so why not work back from this figure and estimate what a single website sale is worth?
 And then what’s your website conversion rate?
 So you now know what a number of complete sales will be worth a specific amount.
-And now you know how many sales you need to smash your sales targets.
+And now you know how many sales you need to smash your sales targets?
 Those customers who have been interested enough to put one of your products into your cart and then don’t go through with the sale suddenly become very important.
 And are easier to convert and getting new people to your site.

 Analyse different situations that taking a look at the data has revealed.
 And with everything situation decide what you are going to do.
 That’s deciding what you are doing to do before something happens.
 You see when something happens, many people run around with their head on fire and they stop thinking.
 So think of anything that could go wrong or right, such as:

 - What if you are getting too many customers?

 - Also, what if you are not obtaining sufficient hits on your website?

 - What if you are getting too many returns?